The Powerful Reason This Boy Stood Up Against Anti-LGBTQ Protesters

 One boy's powerful move to promote tolerance and love is going viral.

-On Saturday, thousands of people marched throughout Mexico to protest President Enrique Peña Nieto's constitutional reform proposal to legalize same-sex marriage, the Los Angeles Times reported.
+On Saturday, thousands of people marched throughout Mexico to protest President Enrique Peña Nieto's constitutional reform proposal to legalise same-sex marriage, the Los Angeles Times reported.

 While the anti-marriage-equality demonstration made headlines, many are now talking about the actions of a boy who took a brave stance against the protesters.